Boeing 787 Dreamliner: Flight systems

 Among 787 flight systems, a key change from traditional airliners is the electrical architecture.
 The architecture is bleedless and replaces bleed air with electrically powered compressors and four of six hydraulic power sources with electrically driven pumps while eliminating pneumatics and hydraulics from some subsystems, e.g. engine starters and brakes.
 Boeing says that this system extracts 35% less power from the engines, allowing increased thrust and improved fuel efficiency.
 Spoiler electromechanical actuators (SEMAs) control two of the seven spoiler pairs on each wing surface, providing roll control, air and ground speed brake, and droop capabilities similar to those provided by the hydraulic actuators used on the remaining spoiler surfaces.
 The SEMAs are controlled by electronic motor control units (EMCUs).

-The total available onboard electrical power is 1.45 megawatts, which is five times the power available on conventional pneumatic airliners; the most notable electrically powered systems include engine start, cabin pressurization, horizontal-stabilizer trim, and wheel brakes.
+The total available onboard electrical power is 1.45 megawatts, which is five times the power available on conventional pneumatic airliners; electrically powered systems include engine start, cabin pressurization, horizontal-stabilizer trim, and wheel brakes.
 Wing ice protection is another new system; it uses electro-thermal heater mats on the wing slats instead of traditional hot bleed air.
 An active gust alleviation system, similar to the system used on the B-2 bomber, improves ride quality during turbulence.

 The 787 has a "fly-by-wire" control system similar in architecture to that of the Boeing 777.
 The flight deck features multi-function LCDs, which use an industry-standard graphical user interface widget toolkit (Cockpit Display System Interfaces to User Systems / ARINC 661).
 The 787 flight deck includes two head-up displays (HUDs) as a standard feature.
 Like other Boeing airliners, the 787 uses a yoke (as opposed to a side-stick).
 Under consideration is the future integration of forward-looking infrared into the HUD for thermal sensing, allowing pilots to "see" through clouds.
 Lockheed Martin's Orion spacecraft will use a glass cockpit derived from Honeywell International's 787 flight deck systems.